 Socialist Action is a nationwide party made up of activists committed to the emancipation of workers and the oppressed.
 We work to revitalize the anti-war, labor, anti-racist, feminist, student and other social movements, and build a revolutionary workers’ party deeply integrated into all the struggles of working people, that can successfully challenge the wealthy elite.

 Socialism is the only way to build a truly democratic society organized for the needs of the many, not the profits of the few.

-Class Struggle & Independence: We believe that the world is divided into opposing social classes, and that the main driving force of modern history is the struggle between the working class and the capitalist class.
-We are active partisans of the working class and believe in the need for independent working class politics – not alliances with the capitalists, or any wing of that class.
-That is why we call for workers to break from the Democratic Party to build a Labor Party based on the trade unions.
-In all of our political work we seek to get workers to see and think of themselves in terms of class, and to recognize that their class interests are diametrically opposed to that of the capitalists.
+We believe that the world is divided into opposing social classes, and that the main driving force of modern history is the struggle between the working class and the capitalist class.
+We believe in independent working class politics – not alliances with the capitalists, or any wing of the capitalist class.
+That is why we call for workers to break with the Democratic Party to build a party of the working class.
+To do that, we work to raise the class-consciousness of workers and their awareness of the class struggle in society.
+The interests of the working class are diametrically opposed to those of the capitalists.

-Revolution: We believe that the state and all of its institutions are instruments of the ruling class, and that therefore they cannot be used as tools of the working class, but have to be smashed.
+We believe that the state and all of its institutions are instruments of the ruling class, and that therefore they cannot be used as tools of the working class, but have to be smashed.
 That is why we fight for revolution, instead of simply wanting to reform the system or change it from within.

-Permanent Revolution: This famous theory by Leon Trotsky holds that revolution in modern times, even in under-developed countries, has to be led by the working class and has to be a fully fledged socialist revolution – revolution cannot go through stages and cannot be made in alliance with any wing of the capitalist class.
+This famous theory by Leon Trotsky holds that revolution in modern times, even in under-developed countries, has to be led by the working class and has to be a fully fledged socialist revolution – revolution cannot go through stages and cannot be made in alliance with any wing of the capitalist class.
 To be ultimately successful it also needs to be an international revolution.
 We believe that a successful socialist revolution will result in a workers’ government that is based on elected workers’ councils.